mozilla/webxr/explainer.md

 There are several scenarios where it's beneficial to render a scene whose view is controlled by device tracking within a 2D page.
 For example:

  - Using phone rotation to view panoramic content.
- - Taking advantage of 6DoF tracking on devices (like [Tango](https://get.google.com/tango/) phones) with no associated headset.
+ - Taking advantage of 6DoF tracking on devices with no associated headset, like [ARCore](https://developers.google.com/ar/) or [ARKit](https://developer.apple.com/arkit/) enabled phones.
  - Making use of head-tracking features for devices like [zSpace](http://zspace.com/) systems.

 These scenarios can make use of inline sessions to render tracked content to the page.
 Using an inline session also enables content to use a single rendering path for both inline and immersive presentation modes.
 It also makes switching between inline content and immersive presentation of that content easier.